abraham0201gh/liri-node-app/README.md

 About this Project

-This project involved developing an iPhone-like Interface akin to iPhone's Siri.
+This project is a command line node app that takes in parameters and returns data.
+The project involved developing an iPhone-like Interface, named LIRI, and akin to iPhone's Siri.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and returns data.

-What Each Command Should Do
+What Each Command Does

 1.	node liri.js concert-this <artist/band name here>